yyardi/cal-hacks-marc/examples/marc/README.md

      --output examples/marc/out/calib_page_to_robot.npy
    ```
    What to do in practice:
-   1. Launch your teleoperation tool (for example `python -m examples.phone_to_so100.teleoperate`) after
+   1. Launch your teleoperation tool (the keyboard helper in `examples/lekiwi/teleoperate.py` works
-      editing the script’s `SO100FollowerConfig` port and URDF path to match your setup.
+      well—edit the `SO100FollowerConfig` port and URDF path before running `python -m examples.lekiwi.teleoperate`).
-   2. Tape three pencil dots on the page: origin (lower-left), +X (to the right), and +Y (toward the top).
+   2. Tape three pencil dots on the page that mark the 173 mm × 150 mm drawing rectangle: origin at the
-      Jog the pen tip until it just touches each dot, noting the live follower XY readout (millimetres) in
+      lower-left corner, +X to the right edge, and +Y along the top edge.
+Jog the pen tip onto each dot and
-      the teleop console.
+      note the follower’s XY readout in millimetres.
    3. Enter those three XY pairs when the calibration script prompts for origin, +X, and +Y. The stored
       `.npy` file is the rigid transform from page millimetres into robot millimetres, solved via a
       two-point Procrustes fit (rotation + translation only).